 I’m not a fan of wearing shorts — I’ve always found them to be uncomfortable and unflattering (on me) so I like wearing lightweight maxi dresses as an alternative.
 Bonus points for a v-neck or a partial button down, because those are nursing-friendly as well.
 Since I’ve nursed three babies, a strappy sundress-style is no longer an option for me (my bra-less days are gone 🙁 ) but I have that these are two styles that work really well for me:

-- The perfect cardigan: for me it is long, not too thick or heavy, and has pockets.
+- The perfect cardigan: for me it is long, not too thick or heavy but still substantial, and has pockets.
 I also want it to be grey or cream to be the most versatile.
+This one is basically the holy grail of cardigans for me and I got it on sale.

 - A denim jacket: I’ve had the same denim jacket from Gap since I was a freshman in college.
 I love it.
 I wear it with everything.
 Though it doesn’t fit comfortably right now with my nursing boobs, it will always be part of my wardrobe.
 I especially love wearing it over a dress or a tee and midi skirt.